mmistakes/minimal-mistakes/_posts/2020-02-14-find-your-asana-to-win-talent.md

 Unfortunately, that may mean killing off a product if you identify you are not solving the right problem.
 Other times, it will be taking a sharp turn to pivot in a new direction.
 And finally, the solution may be to split up a team into two, assigning different sets of features to each.

-A good way to ensure you can scale down teams quickly (and mitigate employee moral second-order effect) is to incorporate into your talent strategy flex resources:
+A good way to ensure you can scale down teams quickly (and mitigate negative employee morale) is to incorporate into your talent strategy some flex resources:

 + free floating employees (e.g., out-of-role rotations, interns, etc.),
 + independent contractors, and